leosolid/ddg-bangs/README.md

 # ddg-bangs
-Use DuckDuckGo Bangs on Google or Bing
+Use DuckDuckGo Bangs on Google or Bing.

+## Upcoming Features
+- [ ] override ddg bangs with user defined bangs